CS 261N Internet/Network Security Projects

 Prepare a class presentation.

-These will be held at the end of the semester, extending into RRR
+These will be held at the end of the semester, potentially extending into RRR

-week due to the size of the class.
+week depending on the size of the class.

 24+ hours prior to the class

-in which you'll be presenting, post a brief (~2-3 paragraphs)
+in which you'll be presenting, post a brief (~2-3 paragraph)

 description of your project to Piazza.